Pinhoe: Geography

-Overlooking the village sits St. Michael and All Angels church in its current form, largely dating from the 15th Century.
+Overlooking the village sits St. Michael and All Angels Church in its current form, largely dating from the 15th Century.
 It is set in a neat church yard with an attractive 17th Century, thatched lychgate and a good view of Exeter.

-The village's other amenities include one pub, a primary/junior school rebuilt in 2006, popular pre-school – in a brand new building from September 2008 but still on the same site at Pinhoe School, doctor's surgery, several shops, an estate agency, sub Post Office, pharmacy, two Chinese takeaways, a cocktail bar, and two hairdressers.
+The village's other amenities include one pub, a primary/junior school rebuilt in 2006, popular pre-school – in a brand new building from September 2008 but still on the same site at Pinhoe School, doctor's surgery, several shops, an estate agency, sub-Post Office, pharmacy, two Chinese takeaways, an Italian restaurant, and two hairdressers.
 In November 2013, there was a proposal from a housing developer to destroy the village centre and create a large roundabout rather than the current joined mini-roundabouts.
 This proposal would have involved the loss of the Po Lee Chinese takeaway and the recently restored historic Poltimore Arms pub and caused a public outcry, however the pub was later demolished anyway to make way for a future retail unit.

 For several years, the annual Great West Run (half marathon) has extended out to Pinhoe.
 The toughest part of the course used to be the uphill section along Chancel Lane, the most easterly part of the course, which competitors had to tackle twice during the race.
 The change to the route in 2006 retained the 'Pinhoe loop' but only as part of the first lap.
 To the relief of most runners, the route went down Chancel Lane.
 In 2013, the Run transferred to new organisers, was rebranded as Exeter's Great West Run and became a single loop event beginning and ending in Exeter City Centre.
 The closest that the course comes to Pinhoe is a switch-back near Sainsbury's on Pinhoe Road.